 I suspect the real problem isn’t the political opposition to a revived ERA.
 The real problem appears to be that there isn’t a political constituency or organization demanding an ERA, probably because women are just as susceptible to Whig fantasies of history as men are.
 We don’t demand an ERA because most of us mostly think we’re already there.
 But consider: wouldn’t an ERA offer sustenance in fighting several of the recent state laws passed requiring abortion providers to rape their patients with instruments before any abortion procedure can be performed?
 Would it be nice to have in the bank, as it were, in a country that worships the U.S. Constitution as holy writ?

 Of course, the problem is right now that we’d have to count on those same state legislatures who have mandated rape by medical instrument to ratify an ERA.
 This alone should serve as an impetus to amend the U.S. Constitution: the passage of the ERA was much more politically likely 40 years ago than it is now!

-10 Responses to “We can haz ERA now?”
+10 thoughts on “We can haz ERA now?”

 Sounds like a good idea to me.
 My brother stole my button to add to his political-button collection, but I think I’ve got my wallet card somewhere. . . .